th1j5/ouroboros.rocks/content/en/docs/Tools/rumba.md

 16:29:32 Started IRMd, sleeping 2 seconds...
 ```

-Since starting the IRMd requires root privileges, rumba will ask for
+Since starting the IRMd requires root privileges, Rumba will ask for
 your password.

-Next, rumba will create the IPCPs on each node, I will go more
+Next, Rumba will create the IPCPs on each node, I will go more
 in-depth for client1 and client2 as they bring some interesting
 insights: